Spiritual Meaning of Seeing the Moon in a Dream

 How to use a moon dream as a practical tool

-If moon dreams recur alongside anxiety or disturbed sleep, a dream of a black-and-white world might be appearing alongside them — another signal that emotional processing is backed up.
-Mindfulness practices before sleep can help regulate the emotional intensity that drives these dreams.
+If moon dreams recur alongside anxiety or disturbed sleep, consider what emotional processing might be backed up.
+Mindfulness practices before sleep can help regulate the intensity that drives these dreams.